StarZebra/StarZebra/README.md

 * 🌍  I'm based in Sweden
 * 🚀  I'm currently working on JerrysMod
-* 🧠  I'm learning Kotlin and Java daily
+* 🧠  I'm learning Kotlin, Java and dabling in cryptography.

 ### Skills